 It’s safe to say that many people don’t expect to get into the insurance industry – and that includes insurance brokers.
-But if you’re one of the select few that does know that you’re interested in a career in insurance, and you want to learn how to become an insurance broker, you’ve come to the right place.
+But if you know you’re interested in a career in insurance, and you want to learn how to become an insurance broker, you’ve come to the right place.

 In the latest episode of The Freemium Podcast, Curtis Killen is chatting with former president of KBD Insurance, Gary Killen about his 40+ year career in the industry.